On the Symmetries of Deep Learning Models and their Internal Representations: Introduction

 Next, we tie our intertwiner groups to the symmetries between different model's internal representations of the same data.
 We do this through a range of experiments that we describe below; each builds on a significant recent advance in the field.

-\textbf{Neural stitching with intertwiner groups:} The work of \cite{Bansal2021RevisitingMS,csiszarikSimilarityMatchingNeural2021,lencUnderstandingImageRepresentations2015} demonstrated that one can take two trained neural networks, say A and B, with the same architecture but trained from different randomly initialized weights, and connect the early layers of network A to the later layers of network B with a simple ``stitching'' layer and achieve minimal loss in prediction accuracy.
+\textbf{Neural stitching with intertwiner groups:} The work of \cite{Bansal2021RevisitingMS,csiszarikSimilarityMatchingNeural2021,lencUnderstandingImageRepresentations2015} demonstrated that one can take two trained neural networks, say A and B, with the same architecture but trained from different randomly initialized weights, and connect the early layers of network A to the later layers of network B with a simple ``stitching'' layer and achieve negligible loss in prediction accuracy.
 This was taken as evidence of the similarity of strong model's representations of data.
 Though the original experiments use a fully connected linear layer to stitch, we provide theoretical evidence in \cref{thm:min-stitch} that much less is needed.
 Indeed, we show that the intertwiner group (which has far fewer parameters in general) is the minimal viable stitching layer to preserve accuracy.
-We conduct experiments stitching networks at \(\relu\) activation layers with the stitching layer restricted to elements of the group \(G_{\relu}\).
-We show that one can stitch CNNs on CIFAR10 \cite{Krizhevsky09learningmultiple} with only elements of \(G_{\relu}\) incurring less than \(\approx 10 \%\) accuracy penalty at most activation layers.
+We conduct experiments stitching networks at \(\relu\) activation layers with the stitching layer restricted to elements of the group \(G_{\relu}\) showing in \cref{fig:stitch-penalties} that one can stitch CNNs on CIFAR-10 \cite{Krizhevsky09learningmultiple} with only elements of \(G_{\relu}\) incurring less than \(\approx 10 \%\) accuracy penalty at most activation layers.
 This is surprisingly close to the losses found when one allows for a much more expressive linear layer to be used to stitch two networks together.
+However, we see that there remains a significant gap between the stitching accuracies obtained using \(G_{\relu}\) and fully connected linear layers; this provides independent confirmation of earlier findings that neurons of networks trained with different random seeds (i.e. with independent initializations and different random batches) are not simply permutations of each other \cite{liConvergentLearningDifferent2015,wangUnderstandingLearningRepresentations2018}.
+It is also consistent with observed phenomena such as distributed representations in hidden features \cite[\S 15.4]{Goodfellow-et-al-2016} and perhaps also polysemantic neurons \cite{olah2020zoom}.